WangyiNTU/FYP_Tutorial/README.md

 Please find your topic.

-Thanks to other contributors, Sun Haoran, Hu Qiongyang, Zhu Haoyu, and Qin Hao.
+Thanks to the contributors, Sun Haoran, Hu Qiongyang, Zhu Haoyu, and Qin Hao.